 The Convertible Notes have been guaranteed, on a senior (except as described below) unsecured basis, by Niko Resources (Cayman) Ltd., Niko (NECO) Ltd. and Niko Exploration (Block 9) Ltd. (the "Guarantors").
 The guarantees of the Convertible Notes are subordinated to all existing and future guarantees provided to holders of the Company's existing and future Senior Secured Indebtedness (as defined in the Indenture).
-The guarantees of the Convertible Notes are senior unsecured obligations of the Guarantors (subject to the Guarantee Subordinated indebtedness of the Guarantees of the Convertible Notes rank senior in right of payment to all existing and future subordinated indebtedness of the Guarantors.
+The guarantees of the Convertible Notes are senior unsecured obligations of the Guarantors (subject to the Guarantee Subordination Terms described below).
+The guarantees of the Convertible Notes rank senior in right of payment to all existing and future subordinated indebtedness of the Guarantors.
 The guarantees of the Convertible Notes rank pari passu with all other senior unsecured indebtedness of the Guarantors, except for their guarantees of the Senior Secured Indebtedness.
 The guarantees of the Convertible Notes are also effectively subordinated to any existing and future secured indebtedness of the Guarantors to the extent of the assets securing such indebtedness.

-Pursuant to the Guarantee Subordination Terms upon and during the continuance of any event of default under the Indenture, event of default under the Corporation's credit agreement or acceleration of the time for payment of any Senior Secured Indebtedness (as defined in Indenture) which has not been rescinded: (i) all amounts payable by a Guarantor under its guarantee of the Convertible Notes will be subordinate and junior in right of payment to its guarantee of the Senior Secured Indebtedness; (ii) except for a demand for payment under such guarantee by the Trustee or the holders of the Convertible Notes, no enforcement steps or proceedings may be commenced in respect of such guarantee for a standstill period of ninety (90) days; and (iii) any payments received by the Trustee or the holder(s) of the Senior Secured Indebtedness and promptly paid over to such holders or their agent.
+Pursuant to the Guarantee Subordination Terms upon and during the continuance of any event of default under the Indenture, event of default under the Company's Credit Agreement or acceleration of the time for payment of any Senior Secured Indebtedness (as defined in the Indenture) which has not been rescinded: (i) all amounts payable by a Guarantor under its guarantee of the Convertible Notes will be subordinate and junior in right of payment to its guarantee of the Senior Secured Indebtedness; (ii) except for a demand for payment under such guarantee by the Trustee or the holders of the Convertible Notes, no enforcement steps or proceedings may be commenced in respect of such guarantee for a standstill period of ninety (90) days; and (iii) any payments received by the Trustee or the holders of the Convertible Notes under such guarantee in contravention of the foregoing conditions shall be held in trust for the benefit of the holder(s) of the Senior Secured Indebtedness and promptly paid over to such holders or their agent.
 The foregoing standstill period shall cease to apply if such Guarantor grants valid and enforceable and fully-perfected security over all or substantially all of its assets to secure its guarantee of the Senior Secured Indebtedness.